quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Contract-Law-For-Dummies/cldo_part20_Determining_Whe.md

 :p How much can the contractor claim if they performed for 20 out of 30 days and had to find someone else for the remaining 10 days?
 ??x
-The contractor can claim $400, but since the owner would have paid a total of $600, and the owner had to pay an additional $25 per day for the remaining 10 days ($250), the maximum claim is $350.
+The contractor can claim $400, but since the owner would have paid a total of $600, and the owner had to pay an additional $25 per day for the remaining 10 days ($250), the maximum claim is$350.

 ```java
 // Pseudocode to calculate contractor's claim